barumau/pandunia/eng/eng-pandunia.md

 wolf - volfe
 Wolof (language and people) - Volof
 woman (adult female) - maturi fem
-wonder (be interested in, would like to know) - savovolu
+wonder (be interested in, would like to know) - sabovolu
 wonder - mire
 wonderful (marvel, mirable) - mirable
 wood (timber) - mokomate